"Not Quite a Religion": Chinese Communist Party Attracts New Followers | ExBulletin

 China emerged relatively unscathed from the pandemic due to aggressive early lockdowns, Xi aggressively cracked down on corruption and pollution, and this year said extreme poverty has been eradicated.
 Chinese prosperity and global influence have skyrocketed.

-These victories are announced nationally by the Party and its members in a propaganda blitz ahead of the anniversary.
+These victories are heralded nationwide by the party and its members in a pre-anniversary propaganda blitz.

 But analysts warn of instability if Xi, now 68, were to die because there is no clear successor, or if the already slowed Chinese economy were to plunge precipitously.

-Xi’s rapid centralization of power and Party-led focus on compliance – aided by a rapidly growing and intrusive high-tech state security apparatus – could also kill flexibility and the spirit of experimentation. that made China’s new strength possible.
+Xi’s rapid centralization of power and party-led focus on compliance, aided by a fast-growing and intrusive high-tech state security apparatus, could also kill flexibility and the spirit of experimentation. that made China’s new strength possible.

 The disillusionment of Chinese youth is already mounting with the feeling that the economic fruits at hand have already been picked, and that it is becoming more difficult to move forward.